 The tallest waterfall in Samoa is Sinaloa Waterfall.
 Not too many people have reached these falls, and in different sources there is given different height of these falls.

 If you see this after your page is loaded completely, leafletJS files are missing.

-Waterfall is located in the largest rainforest of Polynesia – in the southern slope of Central Savai’i Rainforest.
+This waterfall is located in the largest rainforest of Polynesia – in the southern slope of Central Savai’i Rainforest.
 Falls could be reached from Sili village, but the walk is hard – the forest is nearly impenetrable thus the walk mostly goes by the river.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

 History of Samoa, Settlement of Samoans, Culture and tradition, Introduction to the history of Samoa: The following discussion focuses on Samoa since European contact.
 For additional treatment in a regional context, see Pacific Islands, history of.
 Early period Polynesians traveling in outrigger canoes arrived in the Samoan archipelago about 1000 bc, as indicated by Lapita pottery shards found in Mulifanua Lagoon on Upolu.

 Lonely Planet Rarotonga, Samoa & Tonga is your passport to the most relevant, up-to-date advice on what to see and skip, and what hidden discoveries await you.
 Surf the swells around the southern coastlines, hike the challenging Cross-Island Track, or check out Tonga’s ‘Stonehenge of the Pacific’; all with your trusted travel companion.